 Russell J. Ganim

-Professor and Chair of Modern Languages, University of Nebraska, author of Renaissance Resonance: Lyric Modality in La Ceppède (Rodopi)
+Professor and Director of the School of World Languages, Literatures, and Cultures, University of Iowa, author of Renaissance Resonance: Lyric Modality in La Ceppède.

 As my dissertation adviser many years ago, David Rubin taught me the value of taut thinking and writing.
 Throughout my subsequent academic career, the skills that I learned from him have guided both my research and my administrative service.
 Any writer guided by his deft but firm hand is fortunate indeed.